fshost/node-dir/README.md

 [![Build Status](https://secure.travis-ci.org/fshost/node-dir.png)](http://travis-ci.org/fshost/node-dir)

 # node-dir
-A lightweight Node.js module with filesystem methods to simplify some common directory and file operations, including asynchronous, non-blocking methods for recursively getting an array of files, subdirectories, or both, and methods for recursively, sequentially reading and processing the contents of files in a directory and its subdirectories, with several options available for added flexibility if needed.
+A lightweight Node.js module with methods for some common directory and file operations, including asynchronous, non-blocking methods for recursively getting an array of files, subdirectories, or both, and methods for recursively, sequentially reading and processing the contents of files in a directory and its subdirectories, with several options available for added flexibility if needed.

 #### installation